DonaldKellett/fcos-test-day-cloud-launch/README.md

 ## Getting started

-To make the most out of this repo, you need [Terraform](https://www.terraform.io/) and [Packer](https://www.packer.io/) installed.
+To make the most out of this repo, you need [Terraform](https://www.terraform.io/) installed.
 Then, clone this repo and make it your working directory:

 ```bash
 $ git clone https://github.com/DonaldKellett/fcos-test-day-cloud-launch.git